 Electricity costs are based on quarterly electricity price statistics which include information about average electricity prices for households, services and manufacturing in addition to the wholesale market.collected by Statistics Norway.

 Repair and maintenance costs includes three cost components: Repair and maintenance of bus (workshop costs, cleaning, etc.), Tire costs and insurance costs

 - Repair and maintenance of bus is based on the price index for maintenance and repair of personal transport equipment which is compiled every month by Statistics Norway for use in the Consumer Price Index.
-This index measures the overall growth in repair shop costs (parts and man-hour rates) at more than 60 auto repair shops all over Norway.
+This index measures the overall growth in repair shop costs (parts and man-hour rates) at auto repair shops all over Norway.

 - Tire costs are based on reported prices from the six major tire brand retailers in Norway.
 It is derived from the cost index for freight road transport.